YCChenVictor/blog-frontend/_posts/software/data_structure_and_algorithm/2023-03-08-solve-problem.md

 ## How?

-1. read or listen to the question and ask all the necessary informations, use as little hint as possible
+1. Read or listen to the question and ask all the necessary informations, use as little hint as possible
-2. brainstorm to think about all the cases, including edge case
+2. Brainstorm to think about all the cases, including edge case
-3. come up with a brute force solution and write it **on paper**
+3. Come up with a brute force solution and write it **on paper**
-4. optimize the brute force **on paper**
+4. Optimize the brute force **on paper**
-   * think about bottleneck, Unnecessary work, Duplicated work
+   * Think about bottleneck, Unnecessary work, Duplicated work
-   * just think of the real world example
+   * Just think of the real world example
-   * start from the simplest form and then stack up
+   * Start from the simplest form and then stack up
-   * fit the problem into a specific data structure and use the related knowledge
+   * Fit the problem into a specific data structure and use the related knowledge
-   * try to find more general solution
+   * Try to find more general solution
-   * try to figure out the best time complexity first
+   * Try to figure out the best time complexity first
-5. walk through the idea again **on paper**
+5. Walk through the idea again **on paper**
-6. start to write code as clean as possible **on computer**
+6. Start to write code as clean as possible **on computer**
-7. write tests with general, base, error cases
+7. Write tests with general, base, error cases

 For example, print all positive integer solutions to the equation $$a^3 + b^3 = c^3 + d^3$$ where a, b, c, and d are integers between 1 and 1000.